Newbie-make/YT-AI-translation-command-program/README.md

 (Optional but highly recommended)

+    Create the Command:

+        Go back to Commands.

+        Add a new command named !languages.

+        Command: !translate.
+(You can start a new line and add as many or as little as you want)

+        Location: Make sure this is set to Start of message.

+        Check the YouTube Message box under sources and unclick Twitch Message checkbox.

+        Click OK.

     Create the Action:

         Go to the Actions tab, Add a new action.
-Name it List Supported Languages YT.
+Name it Explain Languages or something like that.

-        In Sub-Actions, add YouTube -> Send Message to Live Chat.
+        In Sub-Actions, add Core -> C# -> Excute C# code.

-        Paste the pre-formatted list of languages into the Message box.
+        Delete all code in the pop up window.

+        Paste the explainlanguages.cs code.

         Click OK.

-    Create the Command:

-        Go back to Platforms -> YouTube -> Commands.

-        Add a new command named !languages.

-        Set its Action to your new List Supported Languages YT action.
+        In Triggers, Core -> Commands -> Commands triggered.

+        In the dropdown choose the command you just created.

         Click OK.

 Step 6: Test It!

 Note: As this is an AI there are bound to be mistakes and odd things of the sort at times.